 Click on "AdThrive" in your WordPress dashboard sidebar to get to the AdThrive Ads plugin settings page:

-Then simply check the box next to “Enable solution to reduce ad-related CLS” on the plugin settings page, clear your site’s cache, and you’re all set!
+Then simply check the box next to “Enable solution to reduce ad-related CLS” on the plugin settings page, save your changes, clear your site’s cache, and you’re all set!

 Your CLS score should improve immediately, though it may take a few days for this to be reflected in the various Core Web Vitals measurement tools.

 This setting does two crucial things: